ms/buildtogether.tech/collaborate/index.md

 "the door is open" is not enough, since many people have painful personal experience of being less welcome than others.
-In order to create a truly welcoming environment for everyone, the project must explicitly acknowledge that some people are treated unfairly and actively take steps to remedy this.
-Doing this increases diversity within the team, which makes it more productive
+In order to create a truly welcoming environment for everyone, the project must explicitly acknowledge that some people are treated unfairly in society and actively take steps to remedy this.
+Doing this increases diversity within the team, which makes it more productive <cite>Zhan2020</cite>.
-<cite>Zhan2020</cite>.
 More importantly, it is the compassionate thing to do.

-A bit of terminology can help here.  <span g="privilege">Privilege</span> is an unearned advantage given to some people but not all, while <span g="oppression">oppression</span> is systemic inequality that benefits the privileged and harms those without privilege <cite>Aurora2018</cite>.
-In Europe, the Americas, Australia, and New Zealand, a straight, white, affluent, physically able male is less likely to be interrupted when speaking, more likely to be called on in class, and more likely to get a job interview based on an identical CV than someone who is outside these categories.
-People who are privileged are often not aware of it, as they've lived in a system that provides unearned advantages their entire lives.
-In John Scalzi's memorable phrase, they've been playing on the lowest difficulty setting there is their whole lives, and as a result don't realize how much harder things are for others
-<cite>Scal2012</cite>.

-The targets of oppression are often called "members of a marginalized group," but targets don't choose to be members, or to be marginalized: people with privilege marginalize them.
-Finally, an <span g="ally">ally</span> is a member of a privileged group who is working to understand their own privilege and end oppression.
-If we are privileged, we should educate ourselves and call out peers who are marginalizing others, even if (or especially if) they aren't conscious of doing it.
-As <cite>Lee1962</cite> said, "With great power comes great responsibility."

 So how does a Code of Conduct help with this?